Wodan58/42minjoy/README.md

 joy().
 After translating from Pascal to C with the help of [p2c](https://github.com/Classic-Tools/p2c) some corrections were done.
 Reading the library files twice is not needed, given the nature of the language and that is why this feature was removed.
-After some more changes it is now a small version of Joy.
+After some more changes it is now transitioning from a small version of Joy to a full version of Joy.

 Installation
 ------------

+    rm -rf build
     mkdir build
     cd build
-    cmake ..
+    cmake -G "Unix Makefiles" ..
     cmake --build .
+    cp joy.exe ..

 Debugging
 ---------

 Although this software contains almost no bugs, steps have been taken that make debugging easier.
 For a start, gdb requires that input comes from a file, so a typical session will be:

     gdb joy
     ...